The last death eaters

 He hadn’t done too badly, though, for one of those « awful boys of Spinners End », though.
 His job as a professor, had been paid better than what he could have hoped for.
 Even though, in the end, he had never been granted the « greatness » that had been promised by the Dark Lord.
 But he had learned to have very simple needs from a very young age.
 And he had always been more proud than materialistic.
 And after decades of working as an errand boy for two terrible men, much of that pride had been tamed, anyway.

-« What would you do, with the money? » she inquired.
+« What would you do, with the money? »

 That made him chuckle.
 It was a silly question, since he would probably never lay a hand on any of it.
 It was dream talk, wasn’t it?
 Dreaming was useless, he found.
 He had only ever dreamed of a future with Lily Evans, and she had always been out of reach.
 He had lost her altogether, ultimately.
 And he had dreamed of recognition and respectability, but it had never really happened.
 Instead, he had been used by some, and distrusted by most.
 Dreaming was silly.
 But why not pretend?